pytorch/torchtune/docs/source/examples/first_finetune_tutorial.rst

 hosted on HuggingFace to complete this process.
 (This should take less than 5 minutes.)

 Once you have authorization, you will need to authenticate with HuggingFace Hub.
 The easiest way to do so is to provide an access token to the download script.
-You can find your token by visiting https://huggingface.co/settings/tokens.
+You can find your token `here <https://huggingface.co/settings/tokens>`_.

 Then, it's as simple as: